Research Mini Grants

 - CV/Resume of the applicants and advisors

-Format: Times New Roman, 12-point size, double spaced, one-inch margin, captions and citations as needed, APA 7 style references.
-Please follow this format for all submissions.
+Format: Times New Roman, 12-point size, double spaced, one-inch margin, page numbers at the bottom of the page, captions and citations as needed, APA 7 style references.
+This is a required format for all submissions.

 Please send all the documents in a single portfolio named in the following format:

-- Grantees must submit three reports, one every three months (on 3rd, 6th and 9th months) and a final report (3+1, total 4 reports) on assigned due dates to the Office of Utah AHEC.
-Due dates will be assigned based on the project.
+- Grantees must submit three quarterly progress reports, one every three months (on 3rd, 6th and 9th month) and a final report (3+1, total 4 reports) on assigned due dates.
+Due dates will be determined based on the research project.

-- In-person/virtual meeting once every three months is required to discuss the progress of the project.
-Additional meetings as needed.
+- Three quarterly In-person/virtual meetings are required to discuss the progress of the project.

 Budget conditions

-Funding requested can be used for the following:
+Funding requested can be used for the following (not a comprehensive list):

 IRB Support